De Sitter-Invariant Black Holes

 \section{Introduction}

-A fundamental issue in spacetime physics is the lack of special relativity governing the Planck scale kinematics.
-The problem is that the short-distance structure of spacetime at the Planck scale relies on an observer-independent parameter given by the Planck length.
-Since Poincar\'e-invariant Einstein's special relativity does not admit a {\em {finite}} invariant length, it cannot describe Planck-scale kinematics~\cite{AC2010}.
-One then has to look for a special relativity that complies with the presence of a finite invariant length.
-A possible solution to this puzzle is to assume that, instead of being governed by the Poincar\'e-invariant Einstein's special relativity, spacetime's local kinematics is governed by the de Sitter-invariant special relativity~\cite{dSsr0}.
-Since the latter admits a finite invariant length while preserving the Lorentz symmetry, it provides a consistent description of the Planck scale kinematics~\cite{dScosmo}.
+A fundamental issue of the standard Poincaré-invariant approach is the absence of a special relativity governing the Planck scale kinematics.
+Even though Einstein's special relativity successfully describes the kinematics of particles moving at velocities approaching the speed of light, it fails to describe the kinematics of particles at energies approaching the Planck energy~\cite{AC1, AC2}.

+To clarify this point, let us recall that local (or proper) conformal symmetry is a broken symmetry of nature, which is expected to become exact at the Planck scale~\cite{coleman}.
+The problem is that Einstein's special relativity does not include proper conformal transformations in the spacetime kinematics, making it unclear how this symmetry could become relevant at the Planck scale~\cite{tHooft}.
+To address this issue, one must seek a new special relativity that incorporates proper conformal transformations into the kinematics of spacetime.

+A natural solution to this problem is to replace the Poincaré-invariant special relativity with the de Sitter-invariant special relativity~\cite{dSsr0}.
+Since the de Sitter group arises from the Poincaré group by substituting translations with a combination of translations and proper conformal transformations~\cite{dSgeod}, upon the above replacement one is effectively incorporating proper conformal transformations into spacetime kinematics.
+Notably, this incorporation does not change the dimension of the kinematic group, as both Poincaré and de Sitter are ten-dimensional groups.

+On account of the inclusion of proper conformal transformations into spacetime kinematics, in contrast to Einstein's special relativity the de Sitter-invariant special relativity provides a consistent description of the Planck scale kinematics.
+Accordingly, within the domain of the de Sitter invariant special relativity, all relativistic theories will be locally invariant under the de Sitter group.
+For this reason, this formulation of relativistic physics will be referred to as the de Sitter-invariant approach.

-If special relativity changes, all relativistic theories undergo concomitant changes.
-In particular, general relativity changes in the {{de Sitter-invariant general relativity}}~\cite{improved}, with the corresponding field equation referred to as the de Sitter-invariant Einstein's equation.
-In contrast to the usual Einstein's equation, whose solutions are spacetimes that reduce locally to Minkowski, all solutions to the de Sitter-invariant Einstein's equations are spacetimes that reduce locally to de Sitter, where the local kinematics occurs.
-Since the cosmological term~$\Lambda$, defined as the sectional curvature of the background de Sitter spacetime, is encoded in the spacetime's local kinematics, it is an inherent part of the theory.
+When the Poincaré-invariant special relativity is substituted with the de Sitter-invariant special relativity, all relativistic theories undergo concomitant changes.
+In particular, the Poincaré-invariant general relativity transforms into the de Sitter-invariant general relativity~\cite{DE}, with the corresponding field equation referred to as the de Sitter-invariant Einstein's equation.